Get Techie with IT

 The Pace Information Center (PIC) is your single source of information for any question about the University.
 To reach PIC, dial 311 from any internal administrative Pace phone, or 1-855-PACE311 (1-855-722-3311) from off-campus.
 Learn more…

-For more info on all ITS has to offer, visit www.pace.edu/ITS.
+For more info on all ITS has to offer, visit the ITS website.

 - Academic Programs